Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/writing-shaders-urp-unlit-texture.md

 // This shader draws a texture on the mesh.
 Shader "Example/URPUnlitShaderTexture"
 {
-    // The _BaseMap variable is visible as a field called Base Map in the Inspector window
+    // The _BaseMap variable is visible in the Material's Inspector, as a field
-    // on a Material.
+    // called Base Map.
     Properties
     {
         _BaseMap("Base Map", 2D) = "white"